 Opened: June 16, 1938 for a preview with the public opening on the 17th with Donald Duck as the master of ceremonies.
 The initial film was "Who Killed Gale Preston."
 It was a project of Seth D. Perkins.
 The 1938 photo is from an Arcadia Publishing book.
 Thanks to Wes Clark's Burbankia for including it in a San Val Drive-In album.

 Ron Strong, on his Bijou Memories page about the San Val, notes the opening festivities included Walt Disney and his brother Roy there for a presentation to Perkins of a "Best Theatre Owner" mock Oscar that resembled Mickey Mouse.
-This was the second drive-in to open in the Los Angeles area.
+This was the second drive-in to open in California.
 The Pico Drive-In had opened in 1934 with Perkins soon taking that one over.
 Perkins got his start in the 1910s at various Downtown L.A. theatres including the Woodley/Mission, the Optic and the Garrick.

 Architect: Clifford A. Balch